 - What can we do better?

-Based on the answers to these questions you can start to implement improvements by automating steps or by switching to different, better suited tools.
+Based on the answers, you can then start implementing improvement measures, e.g. by automating steps or selecting more suitable tools.

-Basically, each pipeline in software development consists of the following steps:
+Essentially, every pipeline in software development includes these steps:

 - Issue tracking